netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecprocessordebug-1">debug</a></b></td>
         <td>object</td>
         <td>
           `debug` allows setting some aspects of the internal configuration of the flow processor.
 This section is aimed exclusively for debugging and fine-grained performance optimizations, such as `GOGC` and `GOMAXPROCS` env vars.
-Users setting its values do it at their own risk.<br/>
+Set these values at your own risk.<br/>
         </td>
         <td>false</td>
       </tr><tr>